JAForbes/stagnant/readme.md

 Just like an event, but with an error attached.
 This will be dispatched to your callback whenever a callback throws an exception.

+## Advanced

+### Logging

+By default stagnant calls `config.console` for all logging.
+These logs functions are just empty functions.
+You can enable logging by specifying `console: console` when initializing stagnant.

+When initializing honeycomb configuring stagnant options requires an outer key `config` so `{ config: { console } }`

 ## FAQ

 ### How do I instrument 3rd party libraries if everything is explicit?